TOAST-DOCS/AppGuard/en/Getting Started.md

 ![[Figure 3] Selection of  AppGuard pricing policy](http://static.toastoven.net/prod_appguard/terms.jpg)
 <center>[그림 3] Selection of AppGuard pricing policy</center>

-If you activate AppGuard after select Terms of Use, you can download an SDK that can be connected to the app from the [App Protection] menu.
+If you activate AppGuard after select Terms of Use, you can download an SDK that can be linked to the app from the [App Protection] menu.

-How to use the SDK connection can be checked in the manual included in SDK after download the SDK
+How to use the SDK linkage can be checked in the manual included in SDK after download the SDK

 ## Protect App

-### Download SDK and Connection
+### Download SDK and Linkage

 When you activate AppGuard, you will see the [Dashboard/App Protect] menu.
 You can download the SDK by selecting [App Protection] menu.